Using tech-aware audit function to ensure compliance and accuracy

 That means there is tremendous future potential for internal audit functions to transform their risk assurance capabilities.
 But, yes, we still have lots of groundwork to do today to build the foundation.

 For example, robust data governance becomes crucial if we want to build a world of diverse data analytics.
-Audit leaders must work with business process owners in the first and second lines of defence to define the data created in a digital business process.
+Audit leaders must work with business process owners in the first and second lines of defense to define the data created in a digital business process.

 Audit leaders will also need to work with business units on automating the extraction and migration of enterprise-wide data from business systems into the preferred analytics or RPA tools.